MaxPleaner/sounds/readme.md

 **Usage**

 - run `ruby sounds.rb` and read the instructions page that is printed
-- try hitting the keys 's', 'd', 'x', and 'f' to play some drum sounds.
+- try hitting the keys r,f,v,t,g,b,y,h,n (all in the center of the keyboard) to play some drum sounds.

 **Extending and Customizing**